-Joy Lofthouse, an unsung heroine of the Second World War who flew in the Air Transport Auxiliary (ATA) above the skies of Britain, was determined that history should reflect the part women played during the war accurately.
+The late Joy Lofthouse, an unsung heroine of the Second World War who flew in the Air Transport Auxiliary (ATA) above the skies of Britain, was determined that history should reflect the part women played during the war accurately.

 Without even a driving licence, a very young Joy Lofthouse was recruited, trained and flying with the ATA before she was 21.